AardhynLavender/REST-API/README.md

 https://recipe-repository-api.herokuapp.com/login
 ```

-Successfully logging in will authenticate the application's routes for a specified amount -- clearing cache notwithstanding.
+Successfully logging in will authenticate the application's routes for an amount specified in your environment variables -- clearing cache notwithstanding.

 ### Base Endpoint